YusefAmen/AvailabilityMonitor/README.md

 - Log results to JSONL or use persistent storage (e.g., SQLite)
 - Improve testability with unit tests and assertions
 - Add log rotation
-- Implement prioritization or dynamic endpoint scheduling??
+- Implement prioritization or dynamic endpoint scheduling. if failed check again soon??

 ---